 Put all remaining ingredients except feta into a large bowl and mix together.
 Spoon out the mixture over the eggplant slices and smooth out the top.

 Cover the pan loosely with foil and bake in the oven for an hour, or until the eggplant is very soft.
-This may take up to another 30 minutes.
+This may take up to another 30 minutes, depending on the variety of eggplant.

 Remove the pan from the oven, sprinkle the top with the crumbled feta cheese and return to the oven just until the cheese melts.